Brilliafy/metadataretrieverwrapper/README.md

 ### Min API - Errors
 Each function prerequisites a unique API level.
-Seeing that these functions are virtual methods, granted that one of them was invoked on a device with an older platform version than mandatory, instead of returning results, the method returns an error message.
+Seeing that these functions are virtual methods, **granted that one of them was invoked on a device with an older platform version than mandatory, instead of returning results, the method returns an error message**.
 The current error message is: *`"ERROR!
 Insufficient API level."`*

 On the occasion that the function fails, it generally returns an error message with a clause.
 You can handle them by checking if the string returned contains *"ERROR!"*, as it is widely used as a universal error message prefix all across the extension. **Setting a picture component as the error message, causes a crash!
 Ensure you scan the returned string to handle the error in your code, rather than rawly assigning the path of the image to a MetadataRetriever function.**

 ### Method Arguments - IO
 **The first argument**, is usually the argument `absoluteFilename`, which is much self-explanatory.
 Unlike AI2, *`file:///`* is a redundant prefix; the extension's functions execute without interference regardless of the occurrence of the prefix.
 Be that as it may, all paths returned from the functions, emphatically have to use and are returned with the *`file:///`* prefix.

-Furthermore, asset utilisation is approved, despite if the application is running in development mode, thanks to the automatic debugging detection, which is an abstract of the AssetExtractor project, which you can visit [here](https://github.com/Brillianware/AssetExtractor/).
+Furthermore, asset utilisation as a filepath is approved, despite if the application is running in development mode, thanks to the automatic debugging detection, which is an abstract of the AssetExtractor project, which you can visit [here](https://github.com/Brillianware/AssetExtractor/).

 The file assigned can differ in file formats, since it is wrapping an Android pre-defined method, in accordance to your Android API level, explained thoroughly [here](https://developer.android.com/guide/topics/media/media-formats#audio-formats) for audio, and [here](https://developer.android.com/guide/topics/media/media-formats#video-formats) for video.